MasterpieceKODZ/sweet-savour/README.md

 **Discalimer** all data used in this project are **_imaginative_** and not proven to be true in real world as this is only a demo project.

+This app is hosted on Vercel [click here](www.sweet-savour.vercel.app) to visit sweet savour on your browser

 In this project I have used...

 - React